 What Does Supervised Learning Mean in Machine Learning?

 Machine learning has revolutionized many industries by allowing computers to make accurate predictions based on data.
-Among the different types of machine learning, supervised learning is one of the most commonly used techniques.

 In this blog post, we will discuss what supervised learning means in machine learning, how it works, the types of algorithms used in supervised learning, and the best practices for supervised learning.